hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 If the source system does not have data for an element with a minimum cardinality = 0 (including elements labelled *Must Support*), the data element **SHALL** be omitted from the resource.

-If the data element is a *Mandatory* element (in other words, where the minimum cardinality is > 0), the element **SHALL** be present *even if* the source system does not have data.
+If the data element is a *Mandatory* element (in other words, where the minimum cardinality is > 0), the element **SHALL** be present *even if* the source system does not have data or know the reason for the absence of data.
 The core specification provides guidance for what to do in this situation, which is summarised below.

 1. For *non-coded* data elements including type [Reference](http://hl7.org/fhir/R4/references.html#Reference),
   - use the [DataAbsentReason extension](http://hl7.org/fhir/R4/extension-data-absent-reason.html) in the data type if the AU Core profile for that resource does not require a child element